iklam/tools/NOTES/execution_of_invokedynamic_for_string_concat.md

 ```

 To see all the bytecodes that are executed for this small program, do this with a debug JDK.
 With JDK 20,
-you should see only three invokedynamic bytecode being executed, so you can easily find the interesting stuff.
+you should see only three `invokedynamic` bytecodes being executed, so you can easily find the interesting stuff.
 Also, make sure CDS is enabled -- this reduces the number of total bytecodes from about 2 million to about 400,000.

 ```